LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 	-	sporadic polling server
 	-	table-driven reservations

+While P-FP, PSN-EDF, P-RES, and GSN-EDF are built into the kernel by default, C-EDF and PFAIR are optional and can be de-selected during kernel configuration.

-These policy plugins form two groups: whereas the **classic plugins** --- P-FP, PSN-EDF, GSN-EDF, C-EDF, and PFAIR --- are  *process-based* (i.e., one real-time "task" = one single-threaded Linux process), the much more recent **reservation-based plugin** P-RES implements first-class reservations (i.e., one real-time "task" = any number of threads/processes).
+These policy plugins form two groups:

+- The **classic plugins** P-FP, PSN-EDF, GSN-EDF, C-EDF, and PFAIR are  *process-based*: in these plugins, each real-time "task" (from a scheduling theory point of view) necessarily corresponds to exactly one Linux thread (or single-threaded process).

+- The much more recent **reservation-based plugin** P-RES implements first-class reservations:  each real-time "task" corresponds to a sequential process *container* and hence can correspond to any number of threads/processes.

-The classic plugins have been a part of LITMUS^RT since the first version from 2006/2007 and have been used in virtually all prior studies based on LITMUS^RT.
+The classic plugins have been a part of LITMUS^RT since the first version from 2006/2007 and have played a role in virtually all prior studies based on LITMUS^RT.
-However, they impose certain limitations that may render them unsuitable for certain workloads (e.g., when a real-time process forks, the child process is *not* a real-time process to avoid overload).
+However, they impose certain limitations that may render them unsuitable for some workloads (e.g., under these plugins, when a real-time process forks, the child process is *not* a real-time process to avoid overload).
 We expect future developments to focus increasingly on reservation-based plugins.

-While P-FP, PSN-EDF, P-RES, and GSN-EDF are built into the kernel by default, C-EDF and PFAIR are optional and can be de-selected during kernel configuration.
 During boot-up, built-in policies are loaded by the kernel and can then be later activated (one at a time) by the root user.

 At runtime, scheduler plugins are managed via a simple `/proc` interface that is exposed under `/proc/litmus`.
-All files under under `/proc/litmus` can be manually read or written for management purposes; however it is often easier and more convenient to use higher-level tools offered by `liblitmus`.
+While all files under `/proc/litmus` can be manually read or written for management purposes,  it is often easier and more convenient to use the higher-level tools offered by `liblitmus`.
 In the following, we discuss a list of basic user-space commands related to plugin management, followed by an example.

 All the commands mentioned in the following must be executed as root.